 Ferndale is a large, charming, four bedroom Victorian cottage on the Isle of Wight, set in idyllic countryside, with a beautiful garden, stunning views of surrounding fields and walks from the doorstep.
-The house was refurbished to a high standard in early 2013.
+The house was recently refurbished to a very high standard and has a Quality in Tourism rating FOUR STAR GOLD.
 It sleeps 8 comfortably, and in addition there is a cot bed in one room.

 (Please notes - prices on the website are for groups of 8 people.
 We offer discounts for groups of 4 or less and special deals for couples.
 Please contact me for more information)

 Everyone will feel comfortable at Ferndale, and the cottage is well-equipped for families with young children.

 The master bedroom, kitchen and lounge have magnificent views over the downs.
 The lounge with large windows in addition to French doors onto the patio, is a beautiful, light, airy room with a log fire place for cosy winter stays.

 There is a large, gated, well maintained garden, with plenty of room for children to play and a driveway with parking for three cars.
 At the bottom of the garden there is a large wild flower meadow, which is part of the property.

 Although there are walks to suit people of all ages and abilities from the door, Ferndale is just a short drive from the some of the island's best beaches and tourist attractions.
 You'll find several excellent pubs in the area, including one in nearby Niton village, where there are also good shops - a 15-20 minute walk from the house.